strimzi/strimzi-ui/docs/Linting.md

 These checks can only be run having made a `git commit`.

-### JS code
+### Source code

 These checks are enforced by `eslint`, and the configuration [here](../utils/linting/eslint.config.js).

-If required, these checks can be run manually by running `npm run lint:js`.
+If required, these checks can be run manually by running `npm run lint:src`.
 Where possible, `eslint` will auto fix issues as they are discovered.

 | Rule/Ruleset                      |                                                                                                                                                                                                                                             Rationale |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |